JashanpreetSinghp09/Virtual-Assistant/README.md

 How to Use:

-The application starts by Wishing the user according to the time of the day(morning, afternoon and evening) and asks for user voice command, User can ask a lot of different things and if the application did not recogonizes that i will asks the user to repeat.
+The application starts by Wishing the user according to the time of the day(morning, afternoon, and evening) and asks for user voice command, Users can ask a lot of different things and if the application did not recognize that I will ask the user to repeat.
 The application can be terminated by using the keyword "dismiss".